nathanleclaire/blog/content/post/the-metrics-clock-insights-into-the-production-paradigm.markdown

 For instance, a common key to sample on is the HTTP status code.
 Your service hopefully serves up a lot of HTTP 200 status codes, and very few 500 level status codes indicating an internal server error.
 Instead of capturing 1/N of both types, we can track how often they occur and sample a lot more of the 500s, relatively speaking.

-That's a good improvement over sampling randomly, but the idea of sampling according to when new information arrives has me wondering if we can push it much, much, further.
+That's a good improvement over sampling randomly, but the idea of sampling relative to _value_, like the way that dollar bars work, has me wondering if we can push it much further.
 For instance, unlike sampling dollar bars, it does not relate directly to the underlying value or cost associated with the traces it's examining.

 We have a lot of different ways of measuring such value, and two come to mind that might be useful.